noirello/pyorc/docs/api.rst

 .. attribute:: Stripe.bytes_offset

-    The bytes offset where the stripes starts in the file.
+    The bytes offset where the stripe starts in the file.

 .. attribute:: Stripe.current_row